cloudmesh-community/book/chapters/nist/bdra.md

 ## Big Data and the Cloud

-While looking at the characteristics of Big Data it is obvious that Big data is on the one hand a motivator for cloud computing, but on the other hand existing Big Data frameworks are a motivator for developing Big Data Architectures a certain way.
+While looking at the characteristics of Big Data it is obvious that Big data is, on the one hand, a motivator for cloud computing, but on the other hand, existing Big Data frameworks are a motivator for developing Big Data Architectures a certain way.

 Hence we have to always look from both sides towards the creation of